 Jan.
 22 is a very eventful date in the history of the National Hockey League.
-It has given us everything from big personal milestones, great goaltending and even a pair of games played under very odd circumstances.
-Let’s buckle for our daily trip through time and look back at the best this date has had to offer.
+It has given us everything from big personal milestones, great goaltending, and even a pair of games played under very odd circumstances.
+Let’s buckle in for our daily trip through time and look back at the best this date has had to offer.

 A Pair of Unusual Games

-The Detroit Red Wings sported a strange look, on Jan.
+The Detroit Red Wings sported a strange look on Jan.
 22, 1966, for their game versus the Montreal Canadiens at the historic Forum.
-Their sweaters were stolen from the famed arena’s locker rooms the night before, so they had to wear those of their junior team in Hamilton.
+Their sweaters were stolen from the famed arena’s locker room the night before, so they had to wear those of their junior team in Hamilton.
 The new uniforms did not deter the Red Wings on this night as goaltender Roger Crozier picked up his 15th career shutout in a 3-0 victory.

-A huge snowstorm hit the northeast, on Jan.
+A huge snowstorm hit the northeast on Jan.
 21, 1987, and it caused major problems for the New Jersey Devils’ game against the Calgary Flames that evening.
 After 18 inches of snow fell throughout the day, only 334 fans of the expected 11,000 braved the elements to make it to the Brendan Byrne Arena.

 A Huge Night in 2003